TheForceEngine/TheForceEngine.github.io/Roadmap.md

 * I have become a lot faster at the process by going through the process of reverse-engineering Dark Forces.
 * Outlaws was built from the Dark Forces code base, and shares the same engine.
 This means a lot of the structures will be the same or substaintally similar.
 * I have a better sense of how to organize the process and reduce re-work and refactoring time.

-# Perspective and Hardware Renderers
-Once the Outlaws enhancements to the Jedi Engine are reverse-engineered, I will be in a much better place to tackle the Perspective and Hardware accelerated renderers for TFE.